What We Do

 Who We Are

 Disease Intervention Specialists (DIS) work in health departments, community health centers, and other similar locations to perform contact tracing, partner services, and emergency response.
 At the heart of this work is building trust, developing rapport, and providing support to the public.
 Our staff has decades of experience as contact tracers and outreach workers.
-They understand that effective contact tracing, counseling, case analysis, and community engagement are rooted in empathy and compassion.
+We understand that effective contact tracing, counseling, case analysis, and community engagement are rooted in empathy and compassion.

-COVID-19 Virtual Trainings
+National Virtual Trainings

-NNDITC’s Learning Collaboratives for CI and CT
+NNDITC’s Learning Collaboratives